PatchNR: Learning from Very Few Images by Patch Normalizing Flow Regularization: Abstract

 \section{Abstract}

-Learning neural networks using only a small amount of data is an important ongoing research topic with tremendous potential for applications.
-In this paper, we introduce a regularizer for the variational modeling of inverse problems in imaging based on normalizing flows.
-Our regularizer, called patchNR, involves a normalizing flow learned on patches of very few images.
-The subsequent reconstruction method is completely unsupervised and the same regularizer can be used for different forward operators acting on the same class of images.
-By investigating the distribution of patches versus those of the whole image class, we prove that our variational model is indeed a MAP approach.
-Our model can be generalized to conditional patchNRs, if additional supervised information is available.
-Numerical examples for low-dose CT, limited-angle CT and superresolution of material images demonstrate that our method provides high quality results among unsupervised methods, but requires only few data.
+Learning neural networks using only few available information is an important ongoing research topic with tremendous potential for applications.
+In this paper, we introduce a powerful regularizer for the variational modeling of inverse problems in imaging.
+Our regularizer, called patch normalizing flow regularizer (patchNR), involves a normalizing flow learned on small patches of very few images.
+In particular, the training is independent of the considered inverse problem such that the same regularizer can be applied for different forward operators acting on the same class of images.
+By investigating the distribution of patches versus those of the whole image class, we prove that our model is indeed a MAP approach.
+Numerical examples for low-dose and limited-angle computed tomography (CT) as well as superresolution of material images demonstrate that our method provides very high quality results.
+The training set consists of just six images for CT and one image for superresolution.
+Finally, we combine our patchNR with ideas from internal learning for performing superresolution of natural images directly from the low-resolution observation without knowledge of any high-resolution image.